-With the increase in accessibility of Internet in mobile devices, the opportunities to present the content to the audience from all around the globe at different points in time has also increased.
+With the increase in accessibility of the Internet in mobile devices, the opportunities to present the content to the audience from all around the globe at different points in time have also increased.
 This has made this trend an important thing to focus on in the upcoming months and years.
 Start exploring your specific industry on how you can take advantage of the IoT by considering a new form of content.

 Following The Buyer’s Journey

 Content marketing is not just about throwing broad advertisements around & hoping for conversions, it needs to be existing at every stage of your buyer’s interaction with the business.
 Start with a base-level content marketing to help people educate about your products or services & fulfill the needs of your audiences for more information.
 People who are already aware of your brand might be looking for solutions to any specific problems, while some are looking for comparison content.
 Depending on the buyer’s own journey your content should match as closely as possible regardless of the fact that they will convert to that exact point or not.